-A ratchet lever hoist can be used to lift, pull, lower and tension very precisely.
+A ratchet lever hoist can be used to lift, pull, lower and tension very precisely unlike a chain block.
 One of the main advantages is the fact that it can be used in pretty much any position making them a very versatile piece of lifting equipment.

 A lever hoist has many uses and are commonly used for diverse applications, such as; positioning heavy machinery, tensioning power cables, pipe setting applications, manholes tasks, and holding loads in place whilst repairs are completed; they can even be used to even pull up tree stumps, though a wire rope puller would be better suited to this task.
 Many industries use ratchet lever hoists including agriculture & forestry businesses.

 So how does a Lever Hoist work?

 A ratchet lever hoist works by a ratchet and pawl system, meaning that as the lever/handle is cranked up and down the chain moves round a gear either inwards or outwards to move the load up or down, in or out, some models will encompass extra gears to increase the pulling power and speed of the hoist.
 These hoists have a free chaining mechanism to allow the chain to be pulled out to the desired length to attach to your load.

 Here is a quick tutorial to use a lever hoist

 - 1) Attach the lever hoist via its hook to an anchor point

 - 2) Attach the chain to the load securely, ensuring it is evenly balanced.

 - 3) Push the ratchet lever to the raise or up position

 - 4) Push then pull the lever handle completely forwards and backwards continuously until the load reaches the desired height.